Planviewer/api-client-php/README.md

 Generate a random Client & Secret.

-Add the Client & Secret to /config/config.php
+Add the Client & Secret to /config/config.php or to your configuration file.

 ```php
 return [